ClojureBridgeLondon/workshop-content-gitbook/functions/functions-as-arguments.md

 ### Functions as arguments to functions

-Some of the most powerful functions you can use with collection can take other functions as arguments.
+Some of the most powerful functions you can use with collections can take other functions as arguments.

 This is one of the most magical things about Clojure and many other programming languages.